BruceHaley/ExportPipelineDefinitions/README.md

 ## How to search:

-From the root folder, use "Find in Files" in Visual Studio, VS Code, or other text editor.
+From the root folder, use "Find in Files" in Visual Studio, VS Code, or other text search tool.

 ## How it works: